-An Observer is someone who has passed the IAM RoadSmart Advanced Driver test and has undergone further training to enable them to help others to prepare for the test.
+An Observer is someone who has passed the iAM RoadSmart Advanced Driver test and has undergone further training to enable them to assist others to prepare for the test.

-They will sit in and ‘observe’ the driving of Associate Members and will offer advice and guidance to assist those members to pass the IAM RoadSmart Advanced Driver test.
+They will ‘observe’ the driving of Associate Members and offer advice and guidance to help ‘Associates’ gain the knowledge and experience to pass their Advanced Driver test.
 From time to time they will also take demonstration drives.

-Observers have a thorough knowledge of the subject in order for them to prepare Associates Members to complete the IAM RoadSmart Advanced Driver programme.
-This includes having a good understanding of the IAM RoadSmart programme material, Roadcraft – The Police Driver’s Handbook and a good knowledge of The Highway Code and Traffic Signs.
+Observers have a very thorough knowledge of the material and skills required for an Associates to complete the iAM RoadSmart Advance Driver programme.
+This includes a good understanding of ‘Roadcraft’ – The Police Driver’s Handbook and an excellent knowledge of The Highway Code and Traffic Signs.

 How are Observers trained?